The Worldwide TV-FM DX Association Website

 To read one DXers experience with the S2, read here.

 There's another SDR under development that also covers FM.
 It's called AirSpy and can display a good chunk of the FM spectrum using SDR# software.
 It also should be more affordable than the Elad SDR.
-Note: 8/29/14 This SDR project is completed and price should be announced soon.
+Note: 10/16/14 This SDR project is completed and the first units shipped in mid-November.
+If you've purchased one and used it for FM Dxing, let us know and we'll post a review of your observations.

 To read more about Airspy, go to http://airspy.com/